-Kroll’s global presence and roster of in-house subject matter experts from law enforcement and corporate security, prosecutors, and including graduate school faculty, allow us to work effectively in any market.
+Kroll’s global presence and roster of in-house subject matter experts which include law enforcement and corporate security, prosecutors and graduate school faculty, allow us to work effectively in any market.
 Our regional offices can also support local or transnational needs to understand, accommodate and integrate cultural nuances related to sites in different locations.
 It’s our goal to help our clients reduce risk through effective security training.
-Some of the areas of concentration is as follows:
+Some of the areas of concentration are as follows:

 Travel Security Training

-Kroll’s training programs will educate your organization to protect professionals traveling the globe and detect the warning signs of an incident before it occurs from a rich understanding of the information that is accessible in each country, its relative accuracy and reliability, and the frequently delicate balance between politics and business.
+Kroll’s training programs will educate your organization to protect professionals traveling the globe and detect the warning signs of an incident before it occurs, based on a rich understanding of the information that is accessible in each country, its relative accuracy and reliability and the frequently delicate balance between politics and business.

 We can provide scalable travel security training sessions for as many as 30 people or for a small team of senior executives in any location.
-We can deliver the course in any office environment, in most countries and in most languages utilizing the following assets:
+We can deliver the course in any office environment, in several countries and languages utilizing the following assets:

 - Extensive presentations to your security professionals, which can be shared and passed on through your organization

-- Open discussion with the employees responsible for travel security implementation and monitoring
+- Open discussions with the employees responsible for travel security implementation and monitoring

 - Table-top and scenario-based learning to build the confidence of your team